Advertising & Marketing Communications - B.S.

 Students create advertising strategies, plan and buy media, write publicity and cause-related materials, develop research strategies, develop digital and social media strategies and viral advertising programs, and produce concepts for print, broadcast and online advertisements.
 Students have the opportunity to hone these skills while participating in a term-long internship at a wide variety of employers.
-This is a 1-term, 4.5–13.5 credit experience at a university-approved internship site.
+This is a semester long, 6–12 credit experience at a university-approved internship site.

-The Advertising and Marketing Communications program offers 2 specializations (22.5 credits) at the Providence Campus that enhance and strengthen the qualifications of graduates interested in Digital Marketing & Analytics and Creative Advertising.
+The Advertising and Marketing Communications program offers two specializations (15 credits) at the Providence Campus that enhance and strengthen the qualifications of graduates interested in Digital Marketing & Analytics and Creative Advertising.
 These are intended to give students opportunities to develop expertise in a functional area that complements their major.
 Real-world applications are embedded in both specializations.

 - Develop online optimization strategies for paid and organic search marketing using analytics and digital platforms.

-The Creative Advertising specialization is suitable for students who are interested in careers in art direction and copywriting, branded content production, digital display, brand design and development, blogger or content manager.
+The Creative Advertising specialization is suitable for students who are interested in careers in art direction and copywriting, branded content production, digital display, brand design and development, blogging and content management.

-Upon completion of the Creative Advertising specialization students are expected to:
+Upon completion of the Creative Advertising specialization (offered at the Providence campus), students are expected to: